Need more help?

 Step 1: Submit a Technology Procurement Request Request - Customer completes the Technology Procurement Request Form (also includes Sofware-as-a-Service).
 Upon submitting of this form, a Tracker ticket is created to initiate the review of the request.
 All other contracts and licenses should be sent directly to www.fredonia.edu/contractreview.

 Step 3: Service or Project Review - The ITS Chief Information Officer (CIO) performs a review to determine if the request is a standard request or if it is a project.
 If it is a project, an ITS project manager will be assigned and a project charter will be developed with the requestor.

 Step 4: Information Security Review - The Information Security Office (“ISO) performs an Information Security risk assessment using SUNY standards to ensure that the software is secure and meets regulatory requirements.
 If the procurement is funded by the Research Foundation, the ISO will add the Interim Director, Grants & Sponsored Programs to the ticket as a participant.
-All software that uses University data must be approved by the Information Security Officer or designee and be added to the University Approved Software List.
+All software that uses University regulated data must be approved by the Information Security Officer or designee.
+All software requestors need to provide the following: